KBALAJI2212/pearlthoughts-strapi/Day-10/Readme.md

-### _This guide explains how to automate the deployment of a Dockerized Strapi app to an AWS EC2 instance using GitHub Actions and Terraform._
+### _This guide explains how to automate the deployment of a Dockerized Strapi app to an AWS ECS Task using GitHub Actions and Terraform._

 ---

 ## Prerequisites

 - GitHub Repository
-- DockerHub Repository
+- ECR Repository
 - AWS IAM User credentials (Access Key & Secret)

 ---